LucasDelfino92/morrowindsharp/main.md

 ### Manually cleaning plugins

-> This section includes plugins from the optional sections of the guide.
+> This section is intended for followers of the guide add-on.

 Some of our installed plugins contain changes we are not really interested in.
 These changes don't constitute dirty changes themselves, rather, changes we simply do not want.
 Because of this, we will be using [**TESAME**](https://github.com/Sigourn/morrowind-sharp/blob/master/mwtools.md#tesame) to delete the unwanted records.